Fiserv/firstvision-latam/docs/english/main-cases/card.md

 # Card Management

-## Embosser Add

-Use the API to create a card information used to emboss a new card or plastic.
-This card information must have relate that an account number created through API **Account Add** and this account number must be related a customer number created through API **Customer Add**.
+## Card Action Update

+Use this API to update the action flag used to re-emboss (re-issue) a specific card number.

-This API allow add card information as card expiration date, service code, cardholder name, address to where the card will be deliver, spending limits, etc.
+This API allow to the user request a card reissue for some reason, lost/stolen, damage, card expiration, emergency replace, etc.

-The card number is calculated on randomly way by the application, and this number will not be generated again (duplicated).

-**POST** `/cards/embosser/l8vf`
+**PUT** `/cards/embosser/cardAction-L8V2`

 The description of each API field can be found within the specifications defined in the portal.